 EPA’s SEPs policy, last updated in 2015, applies to administrative enforcement actions.
-Prior to the Trump administration, DOJ did not have a formal SEPs policy, but DOJ’s Office of Legal Counsel (OLC) consistently upheld the use of SEPS in civil environmental actions.
-Under President Trump, DOJ abruptly reversed course and phased out the use of SEPs through internal guidance and a rule finalized in December 2020.
-On May 5, 2022, Attorney General Garland issued a memo and an interim final rule, published on May 10, 2022, that restore DOJ’s authority to enter into SEPs in nearly all federal civil and criminal cases, albeit with new guidelines and limitations.
-Notably, DOJ’s new policy would allow SEPs in settlements reached on behalf of any agency, not just EPA.
+Prior to the Trump administration, DOJ had not issued a rule addressing third-party payments, but DOJ’s Office of Legal Counsel (OLC) had upheld the use of certain third-party payments, including SEPs, in civil environmental actions.
+Under President Trump, DOJ abruptly reversed course and phased out the use of SEPs and other third-party payments through internal guidance and a rule finalized in December 2020.
+On May 5, 2022, Attorney General Garland issued a memo and an interim final rule, published on May 10, 2022, that restored DOJ’s authority to enter into SEPs and other third-party payments in nearly all federal civil and criminal cases, subject to new guidelines and limitations.

-That same day, DOJ also announced two significant environmental justice (EJ) initiatives: the opening of an Office of Environmental Justice within the Environment and Natural Resources Division (ENRD), and a new “comprehensive environmental justice enforcement strategy” co-developed by ENRD and EPA.
+That same day, the Biden DOJ also announced two significant environmental justice (EJ) initiatives: the opening of an Office of Environmental Justice within the Environment and Natural Resources Division (ENRD), and a new “comprehensive environmental justice enforcement strategy” co-developed by ENRD and EPA.
 Both initiatives respond to mandates in Biden’s executive order 14008, which also required DOJ to “ensure comprehensive attention to environmental justice” throughout the department.
-According to the final rule, reviving the use of SEPs plays a crucial role in complying with this mandate by helping to “remedy the harms to communities most directly affected by violations of [environmental] laws.”
-While DOJ’s new SEPs policy does not include explicit EJ provisions, EPA’s SEPs policy includes guidance prioritizing approval of SEPs that advance EJ concerns and integrate community input.
+According to DOJ’s interim final rule, reviving the use of SEPs in particular helps to “remedy the harms to communities most directly impacted by violations of [environmental] laws.”
+While DOJ’s new policy does not include explicit EJ provisions, EPA’s SEPs policy includes guidance prioritizing approval of SEPs that advance EJ concerns and integrate community input.

-In this blog, I review the history of SEPs in federal environmental enforcement, respond to legal arguments made by the Trump DOJ alleging that SEPs violate federal law, and compare DOJ’s and EPA’s SEPs policies considering the administration’s environmental justice (EJ) commitments.
+In this blog, I review the history of SEPs in federal environmental enforcement, respond to legal arguments made by the Trump DOJ alleging that SEPs and other third party-payments violate federal law, and compare DOJ’s and EPA’s policies.

 Background: SEPs in Federal Environmental Enforcement

 EPA defines SEPs as “projects included as part of an enforcement settlement that provide a tangible environmental or public health benefit.”
-They are projects that “are not otherwise legally required . . . and thus provide benefits that go beyond compliance obligations.”
+SEPs are voluntary, and EPA cannot require or compel a defendant to perform a SEP.
+Furthermore, SEPs are projects that “are not otherwise legally required . . . and thus provide benefits that go beyond compliance obligations.”
 For example, in 2006, EPA reached a settlement with the University of Puerto Rico at Mayagüez to address self-reported violations involving hazardous waste, discharge into waterways, and emission of hazardous air pollutants.
-The agreement required the University to spend almost $400,000 to set up an environmental management system to properly store, handle, and dispose of hazardous materials used on campus, in addition to $100,000 in civil penalties.
-The SEP also required the University to share their experience with other federal, Commonwealth, and municipal agencies to prevent similar violations.
+Under the final agreement, the University committed to spend almost $400,000 to set up an environmental management system to properly store, handle, and dispose of hazardous materials used on campus, in addition to paying $100,000 in civil penalties.
+The University also committed to share its experience with other federal, Commonwealth, and municipal agencies to prevent similar violations.
 The SEP thus allowed the University to invest in a long-term solution to clean up the contamination and prevent future discharges, in addition to paying a civil penalty to the US Treasury.

-SEPs are projects that could not be otherwise ordered by a court and are, therefore, distinct from injunctive relief, including mitigation.
+Because SEPs are projects that could not be otherwise ordered by a court, they are distinct from injunctive relief, including mitigation.
 According to a 2012 EPA memo, there are three key differences between SEPs and mitigation: (1) the legal basis for each, (2) the nexus to the underlying violation, and (3) the impacts on the size of civil penalties.
 Mitigation is relief a court could order to “restore the status quo ante,” and, therefore, has a direct connection to the past or ongoing harm from the violation.
 SEPs are voluntary and can have a less direct tie to the violation itself.
 Under EPA’s SEPs policy, SEPs may also lead to a reduction in civil penalties.